For current political commentary, see the daily political notes.

 If you consider an international transfer in Kuala Lumpur, make sure that you won't be forced to enter Malaysia, because they would take your fingerprints.
 And be careful because they might extradite you to be executed without giving you a hearing.

 Frankfurt, Munich and Schiphol are convenient for domestic connections.
 For international connections, Frankfurt has taken to making people go through security, which is a pointless inconvenience.

 Avoid international connections between different airlines in Bangkok airport.
 They require you to go through immigration to claim baggage and recheck it.
 If you need to get a visa to do this, it could cost you up to $100.
-That's assuming you don't get arrested for criticizing the king while in some other country.
+That's assuming you don't get arrested for having criticized the king while in some other country.

 If you know of any other airports with good policies, or with bad policies, please let me know (email rms at gnu dot org).